wedesoft/sfsim/README.md

 # Space Flight Simulator 2025

 This is a work in progress.
+Requires GLSL 4.10.

 ```
 sudo aptitude install openjdk-11-jre liblwjgl-java libij-java leiningen